Shopping Cart

 His verdict: "This place lacks budget and it shows...
 Restricting hours during the summer months during the longest days of the year is ridiculous..."

-Place in 1990's hobbled along for a seeming eternity on a water-heating system so anemic it often only supplied three tubs' worth at a time.
-This was due largely to owner reportedly finding a damaged heater at 90% off, trying to save money and hoping it would work.
+The place in the 1990's hobbled along for a seeming eternity on a water-heating system so anemic it often only supplied three tubs' worth at a time.
+This was due to the owner buying a damaged heater at 90% off, trying to save money, and hoping it would work.
 Alas, it often didn't.
-Countless would-be soakers were kept on hold in sauna so long, while more water slowly heated, they'd finally give up and demand refunds.
+Countless would-be soakers were kept on hold in the sauna so long while more water heated that they finally gave up and demanded refunds.

-Manager Mary wisely saved refund receipts and presented double fistfuls to owner during annual visit to show it might be good business to spring for a system upgrade -- at which point he went whole hog and had late, great plumbing ace Matt Reed custom design and build a grand heating system enjoyed today.
-(Or could be again, anyhow.)
-Certain special-made plumbing components were imported from Europe that wouldn't be affected by water's mineral content.
+Manager Mary wisely saved all the refund receipts and finally presented double fistfuls of them to Foggy during his annual visit to show it might be wise to spring for a system upgrade -- at which point he went whole hog and had the late, great plumbing ace Matt Reed custom design and build a new heating system, one still being enjoyed when the present occupational force in an unspeakable move ceased spa service.
+Certain special-made plumbing components were imported from Germany that wouldn't be affected by water's mineral content.

 Thank goodness such disconnects appeared only sporadically.
-Rest of time place could run like clockwork.
-Among other operational refinements, bathhouse (and office) since 2000 began staying open evenings on Thursday thru Saturday during peak season.
+The rest of the time the place could run like clockwork.
+Among other operational refinements, the bathhouse (and office) since 2000 began staying open evenings on Thursday through Saturday during peak season.
 (Roughly May thru October)

-Of course, crucially, it also used to get far fewer visitors.
-Place wasn't on the map, receiving merest trickle of present visitor volume that can sorely tax mineral water supply.
+Of course, for a long time it used to get far fewer visitors.
+The place wasn't on the map, receiving the merest trickle of the later visitor volume that could sorely tax the mineral water supply.

-Again, Stewart's mineral water is far more limited than places like Orr, Harbin, Breitenbush, and Jackson Wellsprings.
-Reducing operational hours help stretch supply, so expectant visitors all day on road are less likely to be told, "Sorry, just ran out."
-(But, alas, sometimes instead finding place closing at seemingly ridiculous early hour.)
+As said, Stewart's mineral water was far more limited than places like Orr, Harbin, Breitenbush, and Jackson Wellsprings.
+Reducing operational hours helped stretch the water supply so expectant visitors all day on the road were less likely to be told, "Sorry, we just ran out."
+(But, alas, sometimes instead finding the place closing at a seemingly ridiculous early hour.)

-A former, trey dubious way to stretch mineral water briefly done years ago -- much to writer's shock -- was to dilute it with fresh.
-Rationale was that water was getting too strong.
-Maybe a few times it actually was; water at times could seem almost industrial strength -- but veterans realize potency fluctuates and adjust soaks accordingly, and newbies would be strongly cautioned.
-Couldn't help but be reminded of shady dives watering down pricey drinks.
-Full-strength mineral water is what people paid good chunk of change for and so should have gotten.
+A former, trey dubious, way to stretch the mineral water was briefly done years ago, much to the writer's shock: dilute it with fresh.
+The rationale was that the water was often too strong anyhow.
+Maybe at times it actually was -- the water then could seem almost industrial strength -- but veterans realized that potency fluctuated and adjusted their soak accordingly, and newbies were strongly cautioned.
+One couldn't help but be reminded of shady dives watering down pricey drinks.
+Full-strength mineral water is what people paid a chunk of change for and so should get.

-Shorter hours and closed days off-season were cutbacks started during fun-filled Great Recession of 2008-2009.
-Fewer visitors came, though conserving water supply was no doubt one reason for continuing shorter open time since the so-called jobless recovery.
+Shorter hours and closed days off-season were cutbacks started during the fun-filled Great Recession of 2008-2009.
+Fewer visitors came, though conserving water supply was no doubt one reason for continuing shorter open time during the so-called jobless recovery.
 There were other possible factors.
-Perhaps owner liked reduced labor overhead it allowed and/or management got used to luxury of sleeping in now and then, enjoying morning mini-respite from operation pressures.
-In any event, varied hours and closed-days off-season, for better or worse, became new standard long after the economy rebounded and visitors returned.
+Perhaps the owner liked the reduced labor overhead it allowed and/or management (one with terminal disease) got used to the luxury of sleeping in now and then, enjoying morning mini-respite from operation pressures.
+In any event, varied hours and closed-days off-season, for better or worse, became the new standard long after the economy rebounded and a steady stream of visitors flocked there once again.

 Skeleton staff abused by bone-headed management

-At times it seemed any higher standard of operational integrity was deemed optional.
-For chumps.
-Place as directed appeared to pursue the old-school hardball business model, forever preoccupied with milking most revenue for least outlay, bending labor laws when possible, breaking them if thinking could get away with it.
+At times it seemed any higher standard of operational integrity was deemed purely optional, for chumps.
+The place as directed appeared to pursue the old-school hardball business model of milking the most revenue from a thing for the least outlay, bending labor laws when possible and breaking them if one thought they could get away with it.

-One might've thought such bold operation practices would cause bottom line to suffer, but it didn't seem to, not unduly.
-But only for being a well-positioned and renowned mineral springs, able to coast on historic reputation and, again, being in seller's market.
+One might've concluded that such bold operation practices would cause the bottom line to suffer, but it didn't seem to, not unduly, for developed mineral springs were in a seller's market, as it were.
+But only for being a well-positioned and renowned mineral one, able to coast on a historic reputation.

-Unfair and dispiriting practice ended only after owner finally got busted and fined a good pile of cash by state labor board around 2006.
-A furious group of ex-employees filed complaints for being forced to work off-clock and slave through work breaks if things got busy, undersized staff not allowing relief workers.
+The unfair and dispiriting practice ended only after the owner finally got busted and fined a good chunk of change by the state labor board around 2006.
+A furious group of ex-employees filed complaints for being forced to work off-clock and have to slave through work breaks whenever things got busy, the undersized staff not allowing for relief workers.

 rants and raves cont'd

 One first-time walk-in visitor, Javacat of S.F., arrived before open hours but didn't realize it.
-She was misled by 'Office' sign posted on wall a few feet from sauna maintenance door, no arrow indicating that office was actually around corner.
-She was about to have a crazy Alice in Wonderland experience.
-She'd meet up with stand-in for testy Mad Hatter who'd breathed in too many mercury fumes (but who this time was in fact Ted, late operations manager, dying of liver failure and no doubt wanting to cop more precious alone time to cope):
+She was misled by the 'Office' sign posted on the wall a few feet from the sauna maintenance door, no arrow indicating that the office was actually around the corner.
+She was about to have a crazy Alice in Wonderland experience as she met up with a withstand-in for the testy Mad Hatter who'd breathed in too many mercury fumes.
+It was Ted, the late operations manager, slowly dying of liver failure and no doubt wanting to cop all the alone time he could in order to cope:

 "I opened the door next to the office sign, walked in a very dark room [sauna]...and navigated my way through the dark room towards light at the back of the building.